No fish, but quite a story for Gerald

 Mia, and her mother-in-law, Vivienne Degoumois, set to work.

 "I just talked to him and asked all the questions I needed to ask then got him into our SES shed and treated him there while checking with the RFDS," explains Mia, who, along with her husband and mother-in-law, has trained as an ambulance volunteer.

 "I put him on oxygen, gave him pain relief and people were still driving up looking for petrol – it's lucky we have other staff here!"

-New RFDS pilot Elke Hanel prepared the aircraft for departure on what was her first night shift and the team headed off to collect Gerald.
+The RFDS pilot prepared the aircraft for departure on what was her first night shift and the team headed off to collect Gerald.

-"She did a fantastic job with a night landing onto dirt into Packsaddle," says James.
+"The Pilot did a fantastic job with a night landing onto dirt into Packsaddle," said the Flight Nurse.

 "It was just an unfortunate accident and they were pretty upset about it", says Gerald of his mates.
 "I'm still sore round the ribs and chest, but I'm coming good.
 I had to get my brother and his wife to go out and get my caravan and ute.
 The RFDS was very good.
 I don't know what I would have done if it wasn't for them."